syedalinaqihasni/coderabbit-docs/docs/about/pricing.md

 ### Pro Plan

-- [GitHub/GitLab](docs/tools/tools.md) organization owners can purchase or introduce changes to the subscription.
+- GitHub/GitLab/Azure DevOps organization owners can purchase or introduce changes to the subscription.
+- You can promote a non-Git platform user as an admin to administer the subscription.
 - You can choose to manually purchase seats and assign them to developers, or have them assigned automatically as developers create pull requests.
 - During the trial period, seat assignment is automatic, but the number of seats